score-spec/docs/content/en/docs/Get started/install.md

 On the Linux operating systems, use the built-in package manager to install Score:

-1. Open a terminal and run these commands to install the latest Score CLI from the officially maintained package archives:
+1. Open a terminal and run these commands to install the latest {{< glossary_tooltip text="Platform CLI" term_id="platform-cli" >}} from the officially maintained package archives:

    ```shell
    sudo apt-add-repository ppa:score